 “Right now, I’m taking Woodwind Methods.
 Never in my life did I think I would play a woodwind instrument,” said Burden.
 “I’ve also taken String Methods, Voice Methods, Percussion Methods, Brass Methods and Choral Methods.
 Next semester, I take Instrumental Methods; so it’s a very in-depth experience.”

-Burden’s classes, especially his music classes, are a bit different this year due to the COVID-19 pandemic.
+Burden’s classes, especially his music classes, are a bit different due to the COVID-19 pandemic.
 However, he’s just “thankful to be able to sing again.”

 For example, lessons are being held in larger classrooms, plastic dividers separate students from their accompanists, and masks and face shields are required while singing.

-“I think this semester has gone really well, and I think we’ve done a lot to keep everyone safe,” said Burden.
+“I think we’ve done a lot to keep everyone safe,” said Burden.
 “I’m so thankful we are in person.”

 Outside of class, Burden is very involved on campus.
 He’s a resident advisor in Ropp Hall and is president of Bluffton’s Ohio Collegiate Music Education Association (OCMEA) chapter.
 Burden is also active in University Chorale, Camerata Singers, Concert Band, International Connection (ICon), Brave Space and theatre productions.